jgleman/color-box/README.md

 ### About

 This library aims to work like date-fns does for dates, but for colors.
 This library provides a basic Color object which is then passed to the utility functions.
 Any utility function that changes the passed in color, does so immutably, returning a new color.
+Another goal is for any color manipulation functions to match the [Sass spec](https://github.com/sass/sass-spec) where it makes sense.

 ### To Do List

 - more functionality
 - additional color formats (hsv, cmyk)
-- tests (I plan to make any color manipulation functions comply with the Sass spec for the corresponding function)
 - optimizations
 - so, so much more